wechaty/wechaty/README.md

 [![Telegram Wechaty Channel](https://img.shields.io/badge/chat-on%20telegram-blue)](https://t.me/wechaty)
 -->

+Wechaty is a conversational RPA SDK that simplifies the process of building chatbots.
+It's like a Swiss Army knife for chatbot development, providing a universal interface to various messaging platforms such as WhatsApp, WeChat, and more.
+With Wechaty, you write your bot code once, and it runs on any of the supported platforms.
+This means you can focus on creating engaging conversational experiences without worrying about the underlying complexities of each platform's API.
+It's open-source, easy to use, and backed by a vibrant community that's ready to help you bring your chatbot ideas to life.

 ## Connecting Chatbots

 Wechaty is an RPA (Robotic Process Automation) SDK for Chatbot Makers which can help you create a bot in 6 lines of [JavaScript](https://GitHub.com/Wechaty/wechaty), [Python](https://GitHub.com/Wechaty/python-wechaty/), [Go](https://GitHub.com/Wechaty/go-wechaty/), and [Java](https://GitHub.com/Wechaty/java-wechaty/), with cross-platform support including [Linux, Windows, MacOS](https://github.com/wechaty/wechaty/actions?query=workflow%3ANPM), and [Docker](https://github.com/wechaty/wechaty/actions?query=workflow%3ADocker).